splunk-soar-connectors/msgraphforoffice365/README.md

 Type: **investigate**
 Read only: **True**

-Resolve an Alias name or email address, into mailboxes.
+Resolve an Alias name or email address, gathering complex data about the user.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS